vmoravec/cct/README.md

 #### Add new command for the step definitions

-  The rule of thumb is when you use a remote or local command on more than 3 places, let's it implement as a predefined command within the `lib/cct/commands` .
+  The rule of thumb is when you use a remote or local command on more than 3 places, let's it implement as a predefined command within the `lib/cct/commands`.
+  Don't forget to add unit test to the new command.

 #### Add new code to `lib/`